allegroai/clearml-docs/docs/deploying_clearml/clearml_server_config.md

         * Instances: make sure the load balancers are able to access the instances, using the relevant ports (Security groups definitions).

-1. Restart **ClearML Server**.
+1. Restart ClearML Server.

 ### Opening Elasticsearch, MongoDB, and Redis for External Access

-For improved security, the ports for **ClearML Server** Elasticsearch, MongoDB, and Redis servers are not exposed by default; they are only open internally in the docker network.
+For improved security, the ports for ClearML Server Elasticsearch, MongoDB, and Redis servers are not exposed by default; they are only open internally in the docker network.
 If external access is needed, open these ports (but make sure to understand the security risks involved with doing so).